ApocalypseDesign/ad_public/Tools/README.md

 * **inJPEG** is a library used by VAdesso and ADplayer to load JPEG textures.

-* **ADrender** is the base for our latest 3D engine, it is a library that abstracts 3D rasterization and texture management, so that we could write both software and hardware-accelerated demos using almost the same code.
+* **ADrender** was the base for our 3D engine (later replaced by renderLib), this library abstracted 3D rasterization and texture management, so that we could write both software and hardware-accelerated demos using more or less the same code.
 The first versions used DirectX 6, we then ugraded to version 7 and then to version 8.
 The version here has been upgraded to DirectX 9.

+* **3DFileFormats** provides some documentation (in Italian) about our 3D file formats.
+These files were exported directly from 3DStudio Max using our exporter plugin.

+* **3DSMaxExporter** is a plugin for 3DStudio Max (version 3.0/4.0/5.0).
+This plugin exports scenes to our proprietary 3D formats.